Social Media Animal Cruelty Coalition (SMACC)

 What kind of animal cruelty is found on social media?

-Unfortunately the internet is host to a wide range of images and videos depicting animal suffering ranging from legal suffering (such as canned hunting) to illegal (such as illegally kept exotic pets) and from unintentional cruelty (such as taking part in wild animal 'selfies') to obvious and intentional cruelty (such as live burial of animals).
+Unfortunately the internet is host to a wide range of images and videos depicting animal suffering, ranging from that which is llegal (for example, canned hunting ) to illegal (such as illegally kept exotic pets) and from unintentional cruelty (such as taking part in wild animal 'selfies') to obvious and intentional cruelty (such as live burial of animals).
 These images and videos are often allowed to remain online, despite reports.
 Some such content is even monetised, and can be quite lucrative for both the content creators and the channels hosting the cruelty content.

 What can I do to help?